Hirokazu Tategata's Danceable LIFE Vol.7

 I like musicals.

-When I thought about when I was interested, I remembered watching the musical stage as a child.
-I don't remember the content, but after that I was playing “musical pretend” with my friends, so it would have been very interesting.
-Later, in high school, I performed “musical mock” at a school festival.
+When I thought about when I was interested, I remembered watching a musical stage when I was a kid.
+I don't remember the content, but it seems that I was playing a "musical play" with my friends after that, so it must have been very interesting.
+After that, when I was in high school, I also did a "musical-like" at a school festival.

-At that time, Japanese musicals had a kind of “role division" between dance and singing, so if I could dance, I could be on the musical stage as an ensemble dancer.
-Recent musicals focus on singing, so if you can't sing, you'll find it difficult to get on stage.
+At that time, Japanese musicals had something like a "role division" between dance and singing, so if I could dance, I would be able to stand on the musical stage as an ensemble dancer.
+Recent musicals are mainly singing, so I feel that it has become difficult to stand on the stage if I can't sing properly.

-By the way, while I was at school, I continued to work as a musical research group, so I was busy with my work as a dancer, classes at university, and club activities.
-There are times when I'm so busy that I lose my memory.
-However, the people and experiences I met during my four years at university are very large, and I am sure that they are the foundation of myself now.
+By the way, while I was in school, I continued to work as a musical study group, so I was busy with work as a dancer, classes at university, and club activities.
+There are times when I'm too busy to lose my memory.
+However, the people and experiences I met in my 4th year at university are very big, and it is certain that they are the foundation for me now.

-Musical songs and dances have a mysterious "power" not found in straight plays.
-There are also songs and dances in show dance, but I feel a little different.
-I like straight plays, but I also find the world of singing and dancing coexisting wonderfully.
+Musical songs and dances have a mysterious "power" that straight plays do not have.
+Show dance also has songs and dances, but I feel that it is a little different.
+I like straight plays, but I also find the world where singing and dancing coexist.

-It was unprecedented at the time to import the stage of home Broadway, create a dedicated theater and perform the work over a long span of many years.
+It was unprecedented at the time to import the authentic Broadway stage, create a dedicated theater, and perform the work over a long span of years.

-I was just starting to dance in earnest, so I didn't think I would be a professional dancer, but it was a long run performance of the Shiki Theater Company that overturned it in a good way .
-In a time when it was still difficult to make a living just by dancing, the long-run system, which allows a single work to continue on stage for a long time, was a very revolutionary system that had never existed in Japan before.
-So, on the day of the four seasons' auditions, the powerful senior dancers all went to the reception, so the shadow disappeared from the studio.
-However, at that time, I was just out of the way, so I was an outsider (laughs).
+I was just about to start dancing in earnest, so I didn't even think of myself as a professional dancer, but in a good way, the Shiki Theater Company's long-run performance overturned that. ..
+In an era when it was still difficult to make a living just by dancing, the long-run system that allows you to continue to stand on the stage for a long time with one work was a very epoch-making system that had never existed in Japan until then.
+So, on the day when there was an audition for the four seasons, all the powerful senior dancers went to pick it up, so the figure disappeared from the studio.
+However, at that time I was still a fledgling person, so I was an outsider (laughs).